 Numbers As Objects

-You can also defined numbers as objects with the help of new keyword.
-Using number as an object is not recommended since they slow down execution speed.
+You can also define numbers as objects with the help of a new keyword.
+Using numbers as an object is not recommended since they slow down execution speed.

 <script> var x = 4; //number var y = new Number(4); //object console.log(typeof(x)) //number console.log(typeof(y)) //object </script>